rShetty/awesome-podcasts/.github/pull_request_template.md

 - [ ] If there is no matching category, add a new category to the list in ascending order of category name, and add it to the table of contents in the same order
 - [ ] Add a brief description of the podcast
 - [ ] Add the frequency of episodes (Check the list for examples)
+- [ ] Add the runtime of episodes, giving an approximate range and an average duration.

 Thanks for your contributions and being awesome :) Cheers.